swcarpentry/r-novice-gapminder/10-functions.md

 >
 > One feature unique to R is that the return statement is not required.
 > R automatically returns whichever variable is on the last line of the body
 > of the function.
-Since we are just learning, we will explicitly define the
+But for clarity, we will explicitly define the
 > return statement.

 Let's try running our function.